Anomaly Detection of Adversarial Examples using Class-conditional Generative Adversarial Networks: Introduction

-E-ABS \cite{JW20} has an encoder-decoder model to generate images (i.e., Variational Auto-Encoder - VAE), where the encoder (from input image $x$ to feature vector $z$) is not class-based and the decoders are class-based (one per class).
-E-ABS decides to the class with smallest reconstruction loss.
-They use a discriminator to supervise the VAE so that the latent feature vector $z$ follows the training distribution (it's unclear how it can be applied to do classification or detection).
-Conversely, our proposed approach uses a class-conditional discriminator and both the generator and discriminator are used for detection/classification.
-Also, pure reconstruction based detection methods, e.g., Defense-GAN and f-AnoGAN \cite{schlegl2019f} (cf. next section), don't have good performance on high-resolution color images such as ImageNet.

-In the following, we propose to use a class-conditional GANs model for TTE attack detection.
+In the following, we propose a novel GANs approach for unsupervised adversarial example detection.
+Our method does not require any knowledge of attacks and can exploit features at any layer of a DNN, including the input layer.
+Our approach overcomes limitations of existing GANs methods for attack detection by learning class(decision)-conditional GANs models.
+Our approach is illustrated in Figure 1, considering both the cases of a clean (attack-free) image and an attacked image.
+In the former, the discriminator's outputs are high (indicating that this image is a plausible image and from the decided category), while the generator's reconstruction error is small.
+In the latter case, the discriminator's outputs are low (indicating that the image is implausible, i.e., inconsistent with the training distribution), while the generator's reconstruction error is large.

-Our contributions are summarized as follows: (1) We propose an AC-GAN-ADA detector based on an AC-GAN model \cite{odena2017conditional} for anomaly detection of TTEs.
-(2) We investigate using DNN features from different layers and find (unsurprisingly) that features extracted from layers closer to the DNN's output are less useful for purpose of detecting TTEs.
-(3) Our model can correct a DNN's prediction by providing an alternate prediction based on the class conditional statistics.
-Thus, our method can be used both for detection and for robust classification.
-The code of our work will be open-sourced.
+Our contributions are summarized as follows: \begin{enumerate} \item We propose an advanced class-conditional GAN model for anomaly detection of TTEs, in particular AC-GAN. \item We investigate using DNN features from different layers and find (unsurprisingly) that features extracted from layers closer to the DNN's output are less useful for detecting TTEs. \item Our model can correct the DNN's prediction for images that are detected as attacked -- it provides an alternate prediction based on the GAN's class conditional statistics.
+The code for our work is available at \cite{AC-GAN-ada-github}. \end{enumerate}